-Reflections of a Day Volunteer by Jon Stein
+Reflections of a Day Volunteer at Embercombe by Jon Stein

 The Wednesday Team – Jon Stein on the left with Andrew Davis and Jenny Wilks

 In my younger life, Nature never stood a chance: I was too busy dreaming of being a rock star.
 As a teenager, I spent hours putting together imaginary bands then thinking up names for them.
 The world, thankfully, was spared most of these, but one or two would later bring me my five minutes of fame.

 All that’s a long time ago, but last year I got excited about a new dream group: ‘Jon Stein and the Embers’.
 I can hear it now: funky grooves, tight rhythm section, knockout singer and a brass section that wouldn’t shame James Brown… But whether we ever get to play or not, I did at least find my Embers – those ‘small pieces of burning or glowing material in a dying fire.’